joypoddar/state-hooks/README.md

 Hooks don't replace the existing knowledge of React concepts

 Instead Hooks provide a more direct API to the React concepts you already know.

+## Tutorial - 2 - useState Hook

+### Rules of Hooks

+**Only Call Hooks at the top level**

+Don't call Hooks inside loops, conditions, or nested functions

+**Only Call Hooks from React Functions**

+Call them from within React functional components and not just any regular JS function.